 Install-Package Microsoft.EntityFrameworkCore.Tools

 When the package is installed, you can use Scaffold-DbContext to generate DbContext and entity classes.
-Run the below command in the Package Manager Console, replacing values with your actual credentials:
+Run the command below in the Package Manager Console, replacing values with your actual credentials:

 Create an EF Core model via Entity Developer